 The local post of the American Legion, a veterans' group, has planned a ceremony in Park City on Monday to mark the holiday.
 It starts at 10 a.m. at the Park City Cemetery on Kearns Boulevard.

 One of the organizers of the ceremony, post commander Kris Smith, says in this edition of The Park Record that many Americans do not understand the reason for the day off at the start of the summer.
-They have "lost sensitivity" to the meaning of the holiday, he says.

 At the ceremony on Monday, the American Legion post will offer veterans time to speak about Memorial Day.
 Their words should set the tone for the holiday, even if the rest of the day is spent at a barbecue.